-Sadly, the interiors shots were not filmed at the real-life location.
+Sadly, shots that show Grace and Frankie’s house interiors were not filmed at the real-life location.
 While the filmmakers took inspiration from the Malibu house when recreating the interiors, most of what we see onscreen is filmed on a sound stage at Paramount Studios.

 Two very different styles merge to create the beautiful interior design of the beach house

-The white and neutral interior is accented by nautical themed décor that replicates the coastal living.
-The stunning French doors open to views of the Pacific Ocean and the perfect area to sit and chat about the dramas of dating as a senior aged woman.
+The white and neutral interior is accented by nautical-themed décor that’s a staple of the coastal living aesthetic.
+The stunning French doors open to views of the Pacific Ocean and the perfect area to sit and chat about the dramas of dating as a senior-aged woman.

 While we do see some touches of Frankie’s style and taste throughout the house, it is the iconic meditation room that oozes Frankie.

-Featuring warmer tones than the rest of the house, this room stands out and clearly Grace would have had no say in it’s layout.
-The eclectic mismatched artifacts and boho cushions and throws makes this room cozy and just the right spot to partake in Frankie themed activities.
+Featuring warmer tones than the rest of the house, this room stands out and clearly, Grace would have had no say in its layout.
+The eclectic mismatched artifacts and boho cushions and throws make this room cozy and just the right spot to partake in Frankie-themed activities.

 Sol and Robert’s house is equally beautiful

-After Sol moved into the house that Robert raised his daughters with Grace in, the newly married couple wanted their own home and bought a downright gorgeous Spanish-Colonial Style house in Season 3 of the show.
+After Sol moved into the house where Robert raised his daughters with Grace, the newly married couple wanted their own home and bought a downright gorgeous Spanish Colonial-Style house in Season 3 of the show.

-The show and its stellar cast did such a great job at getting us hooked to the story that, at times, we really do feel and believe their houses are real and that the characters we know and love do in fact live there.
+The show did such a great job at getting us hooked to the story that, at times, we really do feel and believe their houses are real and that the characters we know and love do, in fact, live there.

 More iconic homes from popular TV shows